niell-ion/derail-docs/docs/derail_preface.md

 The safety instructions included at this point are general safety instructions.
 You will find particular safety instructions at the beginning of each chapter or at the appropriate point in the text.

+!!! warning
-> ⚠️ Safety instructions are emphasized by a brightly shaded triangle and block quotes
+    Safety instructions are emphasized by a brightly shaded triangle and block quotes

 * Observing all safety instructions will help you to avoid accidents and to prevent damage to the RAR